Little Mary Sunshine (1916 film): Production

 The film was produced by Balboa Amusement Producing Company.
 It was shot in Long Beach, California.

 Distribution

 Distributed by Pathé Exchange, the film was released in US cinemas on March 3, 1916.
 A copy of the film—35mm color-toned nitrate positive with French intertitles—is preserved in a French archive.
 The film has been remastered and was released on November 22, 2004 by Unknown Video in a Dolby Digital 2.0 mono which also included the 1917 film version of Tom Sawyer.
 The two silent movies, subtitled in English, feature music by electric organist Bob Vaughn.

+King said the film was the idea of Dan Whitcomb's.
+King claimed the movie "turned out to be a smashing hit.
+It also was the first full-length picture that I ever directed.
+The Horkheimers were glad to let me direct.
+Since they couldn't pay me, they figured a good way to keep me quiet was to keep me busy."